openfaas/docs/docs/cli/templates.md

 | node17                 | Function      | NodeJS  | 17.x    | yes, Current            |

-It is recommended that all new users opt for the `node16` template.
+It is recommended that all new users opt for an [Active LTS version](https://nodejs.org/en/about/releases/) of Node.js.

 ##### Node.js - async/await